Jean-Fred64/DRAM_Tester_Arduino/DOC/README.md

 ## Quick procedure

+Power ON arduino board (USB plug in)

-Install a chip on tester
+Install a chip (4164 or 41256) on tester

+:heavy_check_mark: **Mind the right position of chip** :heavy_check_mark:

+Pin 1 and notch up near LEDs or arduino USB plug in

 Push **START** button